ashki23/Python-notes/python-lib.md

 # Python standard library
 *[Ashkan Mirzaee](https://ashki23.github.io/index.html)*

-Python standard library includes about 220 modules and 54 built-in functions.
-Each of these modules designed for specific purposes and includes several functions (beside the built-in functions) and most of the users might never use many of them (use `help('modules')` to see list of the modules).
+Python standard library includes about 220 modules and 89 built-in functions (Python 3.9).
+Each of these modules designed for specific purposes and includes several functions (methods) and most of the users might never use many of them (use `help('modules')` to see list of the modules).
 On the other hand, built-in functions are very limited and it is not hard to learn and apply most of them.

 In this tutorial we will learn more about Python built-in functions and some useful modules for general Python users.